haskell/cabal/doc/Cabal.markdown

 :   The package version number, usually consisting of a sequence of
     natural numbers separated by dots.

-`cabal-version:` _<, >=, etc. & numbers_
+`cabal-version:`  _>= x.y_
-:   The version of Cabal required for this package.
-Since with Cabal
+:   The version of the Cabal specification that this package description uses.
-    version 1.2 the syntax of package descriptions has changed, this is now a required field.
-List the field early in your `.cabal` file so that it will appear as an error before any others.
+    The Cabal specification does slowly evolve, intoducing new features and occasionally changing the meaning of existing features.
+By specifying which version of the spec you are using it enables programs which process the package description to know what syntax to expect and what each part means.

+    For historical reasons this is always expressed using _>=_ version range syntax.
+No other kinds of version range make sense, in particular upper bounds do not make sense.
+In future this field will specify just a version number, rather than a version range.

+    The version number you specify will affect both compatability and behaviour.
+Most tools (including the Cabal libray and cabal program) understand a range of versions of the Cabal specification.
+Older tools will of course only work with older versions of the Cabal specification.
+    Most of the time, tools that are too old will recognise this fact and produce a suitable error message.

+    As for behaviour, new versions of the Cabal spec can change the meaning of existing syntax.
+This means if you want to take advantage of the new meaning or behaviour then you must specify the newer Cabal version.
+    Tools are expected to use the meaning and behaviour appropriate to the version given in the package description.

+    In particular, the syntax of package descriptions changed significantly with Cabal version 1.2 and the `cabal-version` field is now required.
-    Files written in the old syntax are still recognized, so if you don't require features introduced with or after Cabal version 1.2, you may write your package description file using the old syntax.
+    Files written in the old syntax are still recognized, so if you require compatability with very old Cabal versions then you may write your package description file using the old syntax.
 Please consult the user's guide of an older Cabal version for a description of that syntax.

-    Cabal strives to be compatible, so upper bounds are not usually necessary, as syntax even several major versions old will likely continue to be supported.
-Conversely, specifying too low a lower bound may force Cabal to use deprecated or legacy behaviour, in order to ensure that packages which rely on that behaviour continue to work.

 `build-type:` _identifier_
 :   The type of build used by this package.
 Build types are the